Sharing Management Wisdom Team Building Activity

-The following example is from accumulated knowledge gained while running team building activities: Don't ever expect any individual to whole heartedly support and "own" any way of doing things that he or she had no part in creating or developing.
-At best, you will only obtain "buy in."
+The following example is from the author's accumulated knowledge gained while running team building activities: Don't ever expect any individual to wholeheartedly support and own any way of doing things that he or she had no part in creating or developing.
+At best, you will only obtain buy-in.
 Use this example or pull an example from your own accumulated wisdom, but do share an example.

 3. Provide the time needed by the participants to think about and jot down ideas before you ask them to share their wisdom with their small group.
 Coming up with ten pieces of knowledge, that group members want to share and feel comfortable sharing, generally, takes twenty to thirty minutes.
 You will know when most participants are ready for the next step when the level of noise in the room increases as participants chat with each other.